Have you heard scary things about stevia dangers–that it might be tied to infertility, genetic mutations, and more? It’s frightening stuff, for sure.

-There is information floating around the internet that there are studies showing that stevia caused infertility in rats, and there's also talk that stevia has been used in Paraguay for contraception.
+There’s information floating around the internet that there are studies showing stevia causing infertility in rats, and there’s also talk that stevia’s been used in Paraguay for contraception.

 Well, we can put this issue to rest.
 There have been several studies showing contraception issues with stevia, but they have all been debunked.

 Of course, I completely agree with the author of the above-referenced post.
 If you think stevia is causing issues with your fertility, stop using it.
 Just the stress of that questioning might be enough to cause issues for you.

 Does Stevia Not Support Glycogen Synthesis?